alexellis/derek/USER_GUIDE.md

 Users can be specified in a list called `curators` or `maintainers` - both are offered for when the term `maintainer` is a loaded term.
 The Moby project use this variant, for everyone else `maintainers` may make sense.

 Usernames are strictly case-sensitive.

+### Local overrides and merging config

+You can specify a `redirect` URL in the .DEREK.yml file, this instructs derek to get config from that remote URL.
+You can also apply local overrides and additions to the config set in the remote file.

+For example, to add a contributor to that repo (in addition to the existing contributors) you can specify the remote file and also add the `maintainers` section to your local file.
+These lists will then be merged, giving all users in the merged set access to derek.